pandey-ankit/coherence-new/lab1/lab1.md

       sys    0m0.003s
       ```

-   > Note: The time difference is not a lost as we are using in memory database, but as mentioned before
+   > Note: The time difference is not a great deal as we are using in memory database, but as mentioned before
-   > you can image with the database calls taking much longer, in the 10's of milliseconds, the saving of time and offloading could be larger.
+   > you can image with the database calls taking much longer, in the 10's of milliseconds, the saving of time and offloading could be significant.

 ## Task 4: The code behind the scenes